Targeted Alpha-Particle Therapy for Advanced Somatostatin Receptor Type 2 (SSTR2) Positive Neuroendocrine Tumors

 13. Receipt of live attenuated vaccines in the 7 days prior to enrollment.

-14. Grade 3 nausea/vomiting or diarrhea within 72 hours of first scheduled dose despiteadequate antiemetic and other supportive care
+14. Grade 3 nausea/vomiting or diarrhea within 72 hours before the of first scheduleddose of [212Pb]VMT-α-NET despite adequate antiemetic and other supportive care

 15. Known medical condition which would make this protocol unreasonably hazardous forthe subject.